play2io/localnotify/README.md

 				name: "heart",
 				action: "Accept",
 				title: "Received Gift: Heart",
-				body: "You have received a Heart from " + fromPlayer + " in " + gameName + "!",
+				text: "You have received a Heart from " + fromPlayer + " in " + gameName + "!",
 				number: 1
 			});
 		}